Signifying your achievements could often be mind boggling.

 To showcase your actual leadership skills, follow the achievements-based approach.

 Resume Accomplishments vs. Responsibilities

-A resume should ideally be accomplishment-oriented and not responsibility-oriented.
-When a person builds a resume, he makes the common mistake of including a long list of responsibilities persued in their past roles without any context.
-This list may not grab anybody’s attention.
+While making a resume, one makes the common mistake of including a list of responsibilities/duties in all their stints without any context.
+This list is vague and it does not grab the recruiter's attention.

-Duties and responsibilities do not say anything about your candidature either.
-Candidates may have similar work experience and similar responsibilities.
-However, focusing on resume accomplishments will set you apart.
+Many candidates could have similar work experiences and similar responsibilities.
+However, focusing on awards in resume will set you apart.

-- Are you known for something special in your department/company?
+- known for something special in your department/company

-To find a sample list of achievements you may check out our resume samples, or try making your resume on our online resume builder.
+To find a sample list of accomplishments to put on a resume you may check out our resume samples, or try making your resume on Hiration's online resume builder.